 Our CEO often says, "cash flow is the oxygen of any business," which begs the important question - just how well is your business breathing?
 When conducting an investment analysis of a business, there are three key financial statements that must be considered: A profit and loss (P&L) statement, balance sheet, and the cash flow statement.
 These three statements are interdependent of one another, and are mandatory in determining the complete financial health of a business.

-Previously, we covered How to Read a P&L Statement, and How to Read a Balance Sheet.
+Previously, we covered How to Read a Profit and Loss Statement, and How to Read a Balance Sheet.
 Now, it's time for the third installment in our blog series.
-Here, we reveal your quintessential guide for how to read a cash flow statement:
+Here, we reveal how to achieve cash flow forecasting with these industry best practices...

 What Is a Cash Flow Statement?

 Simply put, a cash flow statement is a financial statement that summarises a business' net amount of cash, together with the cash-equivalents, that are coming in and out.
 These amounts are determined through a financial breakdown of the business' key activities (operating, investing, and financing).

 If after you've paid all of your assets' expenses, and are still generating income on this, then you've successfully generated a positive cash flow.
 On the other hand, if the income you've generated is less than the total of all your expenses, then you've generated a negative cash flow.

 The Cash Flow Statement Terms You Need to Know

 In the same way a profit and loss (P&L) statement and balance sheet are structured differently in accordance with the elected accounting package, a cash flow statement can also vary depending on the nature of your business and its unique requirements.

 However, regardless of the accounting package you're using, any statement of cash flow comprises three universal types of activities: Operating Activities, Investing Activities, and Financing Activities.